agimenezromero/NHT-Gray-Model/README.md

 # Requeriments
 - NumPy
 - Matplotlib
+- SciPy

 # Usage
+First of all the input arrays dependent on temperature need to be created.
+To do so the `ThermalProperties` class has been implemented.
+For the study in the final degree project germanium and silicon have been simulated, so there are two simple functions developed to create and storage the corresponding arrays easily: `save_arrays_germanium(init_T, final_T, n)`, `save_arrays_silicon(init_T, final_T, n)`.

+- `ìnit_T` (float) - Initial temperature for the computed properties.
+- `final_T` (float) - Final temperature for the computed properties.
+- `n` (int) - Number of points between initial and final temperatures.

-To initialise each of the available classes the following parameters must be passed in:
+To initialise both of the available simulation classes (`GrayMode`, `GrayModel_diffusive_walls`) the following parameters must be passed in:

 - `Lx` (float) - Domain lenght (x-direction).
 - `Ly` (float) - Domain width (y-direction).